caomem/DmdgpRealization/README.md

 # DmdgpRealization

-This is mainly used for to construct the realized points and visualize the rotations in the coordinate system when applying the realization operations.
+This is mainly used to construct the realized points and visualize the rotations in the coordinate system when applying the realization operations.

 ## Basic Usage